CodeChica/plus-plus/guides/git.md

 > Source control is a way to manage changes to code over time.

-Sompe people also call it **version control** or **software configuration management**.
+Sometimes people also call it **version control** or **software configuration management**.

-These terms are meant to describe a way to make sure that we don't lose our chagnes that we make to code and that we have a way to keep track of the different changes that different people are are making to the code.
+These terms are meant to describe a way to make sure that we don't lose our changes that we make to code and that we have a way to keep track of the different changes that different people are are making to the code.